 Back in the late ’90s, Liverpool label Airdog records launched an artist by the name of Deejay Punk Roc out into the world with his stunning album Chickeneye.

-The label was owned and run by friends of mine, and so I was charged with accompanying Punk Roc on his worldly travels for the following three years or so.
+The label was owned and run by friends of mine and started when I was still making money online paypal, and so I was charged with accompanying Punk Roc on his worldly travels for the following three years or so.
 It was my job – and what a job – to get him where he needed to be.
 A seemingly endless trail of airports, hotels, venues and clubs.
 Good times.

 In early April of 1998 I called into the label’s office and was presented with a fax listing the dates of a Prodigy tour in America a few weeks later in June.
 Punk Roc was to be the support act on the tour.
 I was blown away.
 I’d never been to America, and my first trip was to be with The Prodigy, for three weeks, all over the States.
 Unreal.